mmistakes/minimal-mistakes/_drafts/zio-kafka.md

     .plainStream(Serde.uuid, matchSerde)
 ```

-Now what should we do with them?
-Well, if we read a message, maybe we want to process it in some
-way, and ZIO lets us use all the functions available in the `ZStream` type.
-We might be requested to
-map each message.
-ZIO gives use many variants of the `map` function.
+Now, what should we do with them?
+Well, if we read a message, maybe we want to process it somehow, and ZIO lets us use all the functions available in the `ZStream` type.
+We might be requested to map each message.
+ZIO gives us many variants of the `map` function.
 The main two are the following:

 ```scala
 def map[O2](f: O => O2): ZStream[R, E, O2]
 def mapM[R1 <: R, E1 >: E, O2](f: O => ZIO[R1, E1, O2]): ZStream[R1, E1, O2]
 ```

 As we can see, the difference is if the transformation is effectful or not.
-Let's map the payload of
-the message in a `String`, suitable for printing:
+Let's map the payload of the message in a `String`, suitable for printing:

 ```scala
 matchesStreams
   .map(cr => (cr.value.score, cr.offset))
 ```

-The `map` function uses utility methods we defined on the `Match` and `Player` type:
+The `map` function uses utility methods we defined on the `Match` and `Player` types:

 ```scala
 case class Player(name: String, score: Int) {